SmartThingsCommunity/smartapp-sdk-nodejs/README.md

 >
 >This is a preview version of the API and will change over time.
 >
->This major release is not completely backwardly compatible with the 1.X version, though for most SmartApps the changes required should be relatively minor.
+>*This major release is not completely backwardly compatible with  version 1.X*, though for most SmartApps the changes required should be relatively minor.
 The major non-backwards compatible changes include:
 >* _Methods that return lists now return arrays rather that an object with the properties `items` and `_links`._
 >* _Axios is now used rather than request-promise-native for making HTTP calls, resulting in changes to the error objects thrown when exceptions occur._